zestedesavoir/zmarkdown/README.md

 It is a collection of packages extending the [**remark** processor][processor] and its [**MDAST**][mdast] syntax tree, [**rehype**][rehype] (for HTML processing) and [**textr**][textr] (text transformation framework).
 It also provides [**MDAST**][mdast] to LaTeX compilation via [**rebber**][rebber] (and its [plugins][rebber-plugins]).

+Currently, all the plugins provided only works for remark versions **lesser than** 15.0.0 (i.e. previous to [**micromark][micromark]).
+While we intend to switch to the new system, no due date has been planned, and it requires a significant amount of work, so please be patient, or, even better, help us making the switch!

 ## Install

 ### Prerequisites